Which Electric Cars Charge the Fastest?

 Just 20 years ago, fully electric vehicles (EVs) were almost entirely unviable¹ from an economic and functional standpoint.
 Even as recently as a decade ago, as Tesla was producing some of the first popular electric vehicles with a range of over 100 miles, many people and institutions treated the vehicles with caution.
 Lack of access to quick and reliable charging held these EVs back.

-Today, charging stations are widely available, with thousands over the continent², leading to a proliferation of new EVs.
+Today, charging stations are widely available, with nearly two hundred thousand across the continent², leading to a proliferation of new EVs.
 It’s now feasible to take one well outside its range in a single trip, so charging speed is now a main consideration.
 However, charging speeds can be anything but transparent.
 It’s important for dealers to know the intricacies of what impacts charging speed and how it can be interpreted.
 It’s likely that the fastest charging electric cars will be best-sellers in the coming years.

 Why Measuring Charging Speeds is a Challenge